iarakshana/finalproject_ja/README.md

 _____________________________________
 ## Analysis

+All analysis for Senate and House races can be found in the Correlations folder under the notebooks for each respective year.
+The primary functions used were pytrends, pandas, seaborn, and statsmodels.

 ### Senate

-All analysis for Senate races can be found in the Correlation notebooks for each respective year.
-The primary functions used were pytrends, pandas, seaborn, and statsmodels.

-**Comparison By Year**

 We started our analysis with the 2014 Senate election.
 We wanted to see if the correlation between trend percentage and percent of the vote was strongest in the later election or in the earlier elections.
 We started out by making a multiple bar plot to observe whether or not there was some similarity between the percent of the vote and the percent searched.
 After verifying that there was in most cases, we plotted the overall correlation between the two variables.
 We then performed an OLS regression and observed the residuals.
 All graphs can be found in the Jupyter notebooks for each year.